 Repaired Antique Seat

-As you might imagine, sitting on a chair with a wooden bottom is like sitting on a stadium bench.
+Sitting on a chair with a wooden bottom is like sitting on a stadium bench.
 Instead of switching out the damaged wood, we upgraded the bottom to flexible burlap webbing.
 Webbing is a lot more comfortable than wood.

 We had to toss the tattered jute and cotton padding.
 We replaced the old padding with state-of-the-art polyurethane foam.